 We are keen to hear from prospective postgraduate research students with an interest in pursuing doctoral research in any area of law, criminology, social policy and sociology, particularly those aligned with the research specialisms of our staff group within the School's two constituent departments: the Liverpool Law School and the Department of Sociology, Social Policy and Criminology.
 We are especially keen to hear from applicants with a good undergraduate degree and a Masters degree in criminology, law, social policy and sociology or any cognate discipline (for 1+3 and +3 studentships respectively).

-Through our contribution to these inter-University collaborations all PGR students have access to our own cross-Faculty research and methods training initiative known as [email protected] This initiative hosts events and activities throughout the academic year to provide expert, cutting edge and innovative research training for our postgraduate students.
-In addition, the University operates LiNK, a programme that ‘links' postgraduate students from across ten departments with cultural and creative industry partners to engage in collaborative partnerships sponsored by the University of Liverpool.
-LiNK offers optional tailor-made short-term placement, training and networking opportunities for PhD students to gain real-life and career enhancing skills as part of their doctoral programme.
+Through our contribution to these inter-University collaborations all PGR students have access to our own cross-Faculty research and methods training initiative known as engage@liverpool.
+This initiative hosts events and activities throughout the academic year to provide expert, cutting edge and innovative research training for our postgraduate students.

 Prospective students applying to undertake a PhD within the School of Law and Social Justice may also wish to consider the ways in which they will be able to engage with the School's research clusters and units including: Charity Law and Policy Unit; Critical Approaches International Criminal Law; European Children's Rights Unit; Health Law and Regulation Unit; the International Criminological Research Unit (ICRU); International Law and Human Rights Unit; Law and Non-Communicable Diseases Unit; Liverpool Economic Governance Unit; Liverpool European Law Unit and Publics & Practices.